A Solo Trip to Yeppoon on the Capricorn Coast

 From Rosslyn Bay, you keep driving through the Capricorn Scenic Highway along Kemp Beach to get to the Bluff Point National Park, and their 2km walking track takes you to a couple of lookouts.
 From the lookout, you can view Mulambin Beach and Causeway Lake.
 Kinka Beach is the last beach before reaching Emu Park.

 It is a trendy place and a swimming spot among the locals.
 The ideal place for a family day out on weekends.
 This is where we had our lunch: prawns with fresh bread on the grass while listening to the Singing Ship.
 The weather was changing over the hours from clouded to the deep blue sky, as you can see from the photos, on the photos below some of the highlights of Emu Park.

 The beautiful view over the ocean and Great Keppel Bay.

 The Singing Ship

 A white sculpture built as a memorial to Captain James Cook, the first European who set foot on the Capricorn Coast and discovered the area.
-From this point, you can enjoy a great view of the Great Keppel Bay or just stroll along the peaceful beach or have a swim.
+You can enjoy a great view of the Great Keppel Bay or stroll along the peaceful beach or have a swim from this point.

-The Capricorn Coast is not only precious for its natural beauty, it also has a rich agricultural and pastoral heritage, as soon as you leave the coastal heathland and drive inland you will be surrounded by fruits plantations like this huge field of pineapple you can see here below and you will make lovely encounters like I did…with these “happy cows”.
+The Capricorn Coast is not only precious for its natural beauty, but it also has a rich agricultural and pastoral heritage.
+As soon as you leave the coastal heathland and drive inland, you will be surrounded by fruits plantations like this huge field of pineapple you can see here below, and you will make lovely encounters like I did…with these “happy cows”.